AbdullahAlwahabi445050041/OS-Assignment1-Abdullah-Alwahabi/REFLECTION.md

 ## Additional Reflections (Optional)

 ### What would you like to learn more about?
+I want to learn how to apply threading on codes because this is the most challenging thing

 [Any topics related to threading, concurrency, or operating systems that you're curious about?]

 ---

-### How confident do you feel about multithreading concepts now?
+### How confident do you feel about multithreading concepts now?  beginner,Because I know the topic as concept but I don't know how to apply it on codes because writing code is always a challenging thing to me

 [Rate yourself and explain: Beginner / Intermediate / Confident]